phoeniX-Digital-Design/phoeniX/README.md

 The core can be implemented as a softcore CPU on Xilinx 6, 7, Ultrascale and Ultrascale+ series FPGA boards using logic synthesis.
 This allows flexible integration of the core's functionality within the FPGA fabric.
 The Xilinx 7 series FPGA boards provide a versatile platform for hosting the softcore CPU implementation, offering configurable features and adaptability.

-The core has undergone a complete synthesis flow to become an Integrated Circuit using  **Cadence Genus** tool.
+The core has undergone a complete synthesis flow to become an Integrated Circuit using **Design Compiler** tool.
 The implementation was specifically carried out utilizing the `NanGate 45nm` Process Design Kit (PDK).
 </div>

 <div align="justify">